Concordium/concordium-wallet-proxy/README.md

 If only `currentBalance` is present, then the account has been created, but its creation has not yet been finalized.
 Otherwise, both fields will appear.

-The `AccountBalance` value is always an object with the following four fields
+The `AccountBalance` value is always an object with the following fields
 * `"accountAmount"` (required) which is an Amount type, i.e., a string containing an integral value.
   This amount represents the total amount owned by the account, no matter if it is locked up or not.
   It does not however include the encrypted amounts.
 To compute the available amount we have to calculate: